Bill Young Joins the Family Business

 Romania for cosmetic products.

-In 2008 Procter & Gamble awarded the company an “Excellence Award” recognizing Plastipak as a
+Procter & Gamble awarded Plastipak an “Excellence Award” multiple times, recognizing Plastipak

-high-performing global supplier and a sustainability partner.
-Dupont recognized Plastipak in
+as a high-performing global supplier and a sustainability partner.

-2008 with an award for a package redesign that reduced a Kraft Foods salad dressing container’s
+including recognition for a package redesign that significantly reduced a Kraft Foods

 Plastipak Growth In Technology, Influence

 Following a series of enlightening experiments using new materials for better containers to replace

 heavy 5-gallon water jugs, Plastipak Holdings was founded to provide a ready supply of plastic containers

 Plastipak now brings in about 90% of the company’s annual revenue and employs approximately 5,000 people around the world.
 Its invaluable, historic importance to the business community involves innovative thinking in packaging for technology, appearance and convenience.